heinzburgstaller/WebTechnology/ocean-storm/readme.txt

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production server

+Run `ng build --prod --base-href ./` for a production build and start it with `ng serve —prod`.